Partition of Albania: Plans for further partition of Albania

 After the establishment of the Albanian state, in 1912, there were plans to further partition Albania during World War I. In 1915, a secret treaty signed in London included the partitioning of the country, As part of this treaty, in 1919 an agreement was signed between Italy and Greece that included plans of annexation of Albania between the two countries.
 According to this agreement, known as Venizelos–Tittoni agreement, signed on 20 July 1919, Northern Epirus (parts of southern Albania) would be incorporated to Greece, while Greece would recognize an Italian mandate for central Albania.

 Before the Italian invasion of Albania in 1939, there were discussions concerning partition between Yugoslavia and Italy.
 On the other hand, in 1944, while Albania came under communist control, a resolution of the United States Senate supported the cession of Northern Epirus to Greece.

 Aftermath

 The borders of the Principality of Albania established in 1913 left a large number of ethnic Albanians outside the new state, and many of them fled or were forcibly driven inside the recognized borders of Albania.
 In Kosovo, Serbian troops attempted to alter the demographic makeup of the region through mass expulsions.
-Over 100,000 Albanians emigrated from Kosovo during 1918-1941.
+Over 100,000 Albanians were expelled from Kosovo during 1918-1941.